JPE3/ZealDocs/README.md

 8. Ensure that the port that the API is using is open on the API server's firewal. [^2] [^3]
 9. Ensure that the all routers on the API server's subnet are forwarding traffic for port the API port. [^2]

-### B. Environment Setup - HTTPS With Self Signed Certificate (**for initial API development only**)
+### B. Environment Setup - HTTPS With Self Signed Certificate
-Appropriate for testing HTTPS during development but not for production.
-Browsers will not trust self signed certificates.
+***Appropriate for testing HTTPS during development but not for production.
+Browsers will not trust self signed certificates.***

 1. Open Command line window:
    - `Run Windows CLI`
 2. Goto drive where certificate will be generated: